SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

+# Introduction
-In this file it is explained how functions of each script work, what parameters require and why, and what outputs they produce.
+This file explains how functions of each script work, what parameters require and why, and what outputs they produce.
 If you're interested in just one function or script, use table of content to directly find it.

 # Table of contents (scripts and their functions)